DariaGangardt/pAGN/README.md

 Documentation can be found [here](https://DariaGangardt.github.io/pAGN), where we also provide examples for how to run the code.

 The code is maintained by Daria Gangardt and [Alessandro A. Trani](https://alessandrotrani.space).
 Please report bugs, errors and provide suggestions using github.
 Repository template provided by Davide Gerosa.

+If you use `pagn`, please cite our paper:
+- *pAGN: the one-stop solution for AGN disc modeling.* Daria Gangardt, Alessandro Alberto Trani, Clément Bonnerot, Davide Gerosa.
+Monthly Notices of the Royal Astronomical Society. [arXiv:2403.00060](https://arxiv.org/abs/2403.00060) [astro-ph.HE].

 We hope that you find `pagn` useful and that it saves you lots of time!